IMPACT Inbound Marketing Agency]

 • Less wasted time in sales meetings.
 When people are able to self-qualify or disqualify, they (and your business) waste less time in sales meetings that go nowhere.
 They also ensure their time is better spent on questions and solutions specific to their needs when they do reach out to sales.

-The benefits of assignment selling are substantial, but getting started can be a challenge.
-Luckily, we've got free courses covering much of this, but here's what you need to know in a nutshell.
+The benefits of Assignment Selling are substantial, but getting started can be a challenge.
+Here's what you need to know.

 Before step 1.
 Understand your sales process